-1) Let’s start with some background on Quality Beverages and the different procedures that are taking place at the plant.
+1) Let’s start with some background on Quality Beverages (now The Beverage Company) and the different procedures that are taking place at the plant.

-Quality Beverages bottles Cape Town’s favourite carbonated soft drinks including the range of flavours in Jive, Pepsi and ZIP.
-We produce over 1 million bottles per week, mostly 2 litre Jive.
-We use on average 30 000 litres per hour of water!
-Our processes include, making the cool drink, blowing, filling and then labelling the bottle, packaging it and putting it onto a pallet ready for shipment to customers.
+The Beverage Company bottles some of Cape Town’s favourite carbonated soft drinks, including the range of flavours in Jive, Refreshhh, Pepsi and ZIP.
+We produce over 1.5 million bottles per week, mostly 2-litre Jive, using an average 30 000 litres per hour of water!
+Our processes include, making the cool drink, blowing the plastic bottles, filling and then labelling the bottle, packaging it and putting it onto a pallet ready for shipment to customers.

 2) How has the water shortage in Cape Town affected your activities?

-We are fortunate that it has had little negative impact although this is partially due to the various actions we took in advance of the crisis.
-We did start in mid-2016 with various projects to save water and these are on-going including sinking our own boreholes so we can reduce our dependence on municipal supply.
+We are fortunate that it has had little negative impact, although this is partially due to the various actions we took in advance of the crisis.
+In mid-2016, we started various projects to save water which are on-going, including sinking our own boreholes so we can reduce our dependence on municipal supply.
+In the last year we have sustained our water saving so that even though the water restrictions have been partially lifted, we keep the same focus on saving water.

 3) Tell us about the measures that you took?